renzopa93/FCC-prjt-01-survey-form/README.md

 ## Personal Note
 As my **first ever project**, this was where I got comfortable writing raw HTML and CSS from scratch.
-It’s simple, but I’m proud of it — and it motivated me to keep learning and building.
+It’s simple, but I’m proud of it, and it motivated me to keep learning and building.